Post-Traumatic Stress Disorder Clinic

 Compassionate Resilience derives from the Compassion Focused Therapy (CFT) approach, initially developed to treat shame, self-loathing, and self-criticism.
 CFT is useful to treat different conditions such as anxiety, depression, psychosis and trauma.
 The goal of CFT is to alleviate your own suffering by developing your own care-giving (compassion) system, which includes developing non-judgement, warmth, kindness, wisdom, empathy and moral courage.

-As outlined above, the PTSD clinic does NOT accept direct referrals as it is a research clinic embedded in SPFT services; however, if you are interested in CRG and would like to know where you can access it through the NHS, there are a number of practitioners trained in CFT within Assessment and Treatment Services across West and East Sussex (but not in Brighton and Hove) who may offer you a place in a CRG, after carrying out a suitability assessment and provided that you meet criteria of PTSD/ complex PTSD.
-The groups are run online, and there are trained practitioners in ATS within the following localities: North West Sussex, Eastbourne, High Weald, Lewes, and Havens, Hastings and Rother.
-Depending on where you live, you can ask your GP to be referred into your local ATS.
+PTSD clinic does NOT accept referrals as it is a research clinic embedded in SPFT services.
+However, if you are interested in CRG and would like to know where you can access it through the NHS, there are a number of practitioners trained in CFT within Neighbourhood Mental Health Teams (NMHTs) across West and East Sussex (but not in Brighton and Hove).
+They may offer you a place in a CRG, after carrying out a suitability assessment and provided that you meet criteria of PTSD/ complex PTSD.
+The groups are run online, and there are trained practitioners in NMHTs within the following localities: North West Sussex, Eastbourne, High Weald, Lewes, and Havens, Hastings and Rother.
+Your GP can refer you into your local NMHT, but only if you live in the areas listed would you be able to access the CRGs.

-Useful links and material about CFT and CR:
+Useful links & material about Compassion-focussed therapy and Compassionate Resilience:

 Introducing compassion-focused therapy | Advances in Psychiatric Treatment | Cambridge Core